 There is a Webster Bank ATM located outside the Food Court, near the recycle/trash area.

 There are snack and soda machines in the food court seating area and outside the library entrance.
 Microwaves are available in the Student Lounge and the food court seating area.
-There is outdoor seating located in the center courtyard in the middle of the main building, outside the Student Lounge, and soon to be on the courtyard patio near the Public Safety entrance.
+There is outdoor seating located in the center courtyard in the middle of the main building, outside the Student Lounge, and on the courtyard patio near the Public Safety entrance.

 There is an outgoing U.S. Mail dropbox outside the main entrance (closest to Garage 3).

-Bike racks are located at the Academic Entrance and Public Safety entrance of the main building, as well as at 400 FArmington Ave.
-(Cell & Genome Sciences Building).
+Bike racks are located at the Academic Entrance and Public Safety entrance of the main building, as well as at 400 Farmington Avenue (Cell and Genome Sciences Building).

 All house phones can be used to make local calls.
 Just dial 9 to get an outside phone line, and then the phone number.
 To dial a number within UConn Health on these phones, just dial the last 4 digits of the phone number.
 These phones are dispersed throughout the main building, including in the food court seating area, in some of the academic hallways